valery1707/java-locale-kazakh/README.md

-# java-locale-kazakh
-This project is an extension for the Java Virtual Machine which adds support for the Kazakh locale (kk, kk_KZ)
+Java locale Kazakh is an extension for the Java Virtual Machine which adds support for the Kazakh locale (kk, kk_KZ).